thomasburgess/thomasburgess.github.io/_posts/2021-06-12-Blog-setup.md

 (with the notable exception of `_config.yml`).
 Not only does this cut on waiting for GitHub to build the site, but it also allows me to spot mistakes before publishing.

-GitHub doesn't like the `theme:` pointing to an unsupported theme in `_config.yml` - I got warnings with every build (that otherwise actually worked).
-I just changed this to `remote-theme:` and the blog seems to work warning-free now.

 ## Customization